10 Essential Details to Put on Your Wedding Website That Can't Go on Invitations

 - What to Leave Off Your Wedding Website & Invitations

-For Your Wedding Website Only
+What to Include on Your Wedding Website Only

-1. Registry Information
+1. Registry Details

 2. Adults-Only Announcements

 Not including any kids on the guest list?
 That's fine.
-Tons of couples host an adults-only wedding—but don't come out and say so on your official invites.
-(A good tip: Address the outer envelope of each invitation to exactly who it's meant for—for example, "Mr. and Mrs. Smith," not The Smith Family).
+Some couples would prefer to host an adults-only wedding, but avoid direct mentions on your official invites.
+(Instead, address the outer envelope of each invitation to exactly who it's meant for.
+For example, write "Mr. and Mrs. Smith," not "The Smith Family.")
 Your wedding website is the place to announce you're keeping the party a grown-up affair—or that, if you are inviting children, you'll be hiring a babysitter or other accommodations and activities to keep them occupied.

 3. Dress Code Details